Khalsa: Initial tensions with the non-Khalsa disciples

-With the creation of Khalsa, Guru Gobind Singh Ji had abolished all existing social divisions in line with the teachings of Sri Guru Nanak Dev Ji.
+With the creation of Khalsa, Guru Gobind Singh abolished all existing social divisions in line with the teachings of Guru Nanak Dev.
 In their new order, the former lowest of the low would stand with the former highest; all would become one and drink from the same vessel.
 All previous beliefs relating to family, occupation, customs and ceremonies were declared useless by the Guru.
 This caused discomfort to the conservative followers of the Guru and they protested.
 Many departed from the ceremony, but the Guru declared that the low castes should be raised and would dwell next to him.